Geography and climate of Winnipeg: Cityscape

 Various residential neighbourhoods surround downtown in all directions, but expansion is greatest to the south and west, and has tended to follow the course of the two major rivers.
 The urbanized area in Winnipeg is about 25 km from east to west and 20 km from north to south, although several areas remain underdeveloped.
 The largest park in the city, Assiniboine Park next to the affluent neighbourhood of Tuxedo, houses the Assiniboine Park Zoo and the Leo Mol Sculpture Garden, Other large city parks include Kildonan Park, St. Vital Park, and Fort Whyte Centre.
-The major commercial areas in the city are Polo Park (West End and St. James), Kildonan Crossing (Transcona and East Kildonan), South St. Vital, Garden City (West Kildonan) and the Corydon strip.
+The major commercial areas in the city are Polo Park (West End and St. James), Kildonan Crossing (Transcona and East Kildonan), South St. Vital, and Garden City (West Kildonan).

 Osborne Village is Winnipeg's most densely populated neighbourhood, as well as the second most densely populated neighbourhood in Western Canada.
 It was voted the Best Place to Live in Uptown Magazine's 2008 Best of List.
 Osborne Village is a complex urban community with a rich heritage and diverse built forms.
 It's appreciated as a desirable location in which to live, work, and play.
 As such, it continues to experience development interest.
 Popular annual events include the Canada Day Festival.
 Osborne Village is home to one of Winnipeg's most vibrant collection of stores and restaurants with over 175 businesses calling Osborne Village home.

-Little Italy is a vibrant Italian district.
-Located on Corydon Avenue, between Stafford Street in the west, and Pembina Highway in the east it is home to many boutiques and some of the city's finest restaurants and Gelato.